 - A box of your favorite pasta

 - Note - I roast a couple of bunches of beets at the same time.
 Set the oven to 400 degrees, drizzle olive oil over each of the beets and sprinkle salt on each one.
-After the beets roast, remove them from the oven and let them cool until you can handle it without burning yourself.
+After the beets roast for 1 hour, remove them from the oven and let them cool until you can handle it without burning yourself.
 Use a paper towel to peel off the skin and set one aside for the sauce.

 - Add cooled roasted beet, cashews, lemon juice, garlic powder, vegetable broth, salt and pepper to a high powered blender.
 Blend on high until smooth and creamy.
 Set aside.